Comparing Atkins Diet vs. Dukan Diet

 Phase 2 – Balancing

 Gradually add nuts, fruit, and more vegetables back to your diet.
-The purpose of the stage is not only to provide additional nutrients to your daily intake but to add carbs to your diet progressively.
+The purpose of this stage is not only to provide additional nutrients to your daily intake but to add carbs to your diet progressively.

 Phase 3 – Fine-Tuning